Emerald at a Glance

 Home Placement

-Place Emerald in the southwest sector of your bedroom (the relationship corner in Feng Shui) to nurture love and partnership.
-In the living room, a piece of Emerald promotes family harmony and contentment.
-For abundance, place Emerald in the southeast sector (wealth and prosperity) alongside Citrine and Green Aventurine.
-Keep Emerald away from areas with high heat or chemical exposure (kitchens, bathrooms).
+In Feng Shui, the southwest sector of your bedroom is the relationship corner — that is where Emerald does its best work for love and partnership.
+In the living room, a piece of Emerald near where the family gathers can encourage harmony.
+For abundance, place it in the southeast sector (the wealth area) alongside Citrine and Green Aventurine.
+Keep Emerald out of the kitchen and bathroom, where heat and chemicals are common.

 Crystal Grids

-Use Emerald as the center stone in a grid for love, abundance, or heart healing.
-Pair with Rose Quartz and Rhodonite for a powerful heart healing grid, or combine with Citrine and Green Aventurine for an abundance and prosperity formation.
-Emerald's high, pure vibration makes it an excellent master stone that elevates the energy of the entire grid.
+Emerald works well as the center stone in a grid for love, abundance, or heart healing.
+Pair it with Rose Quartz and Rhodonite for emotional healing, or with Citrine and Green Aventurine for prosperity.
+Emerald has a high, clean energy that tends to raise the quality of whatever grid it sits in.

 How Do You Cleanse & Charge Emerald?